javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 Popups exist from really ancient times.
 The initial idea was to show another content without closing the main window.
 As of now, there are other ways to do that: JavaScript is able to send requests for server, so popups are rarely used.
 But sometimes they are still handy.

-In the past evil sites abused popups a lot.
+In the past, evil sites abused popups a lot.
 A bad page could open tons of popup windows with ads.
 So now most browsers try to block popups and protect the user.

 **Most browsers block popups if they are called outside of user-triggered event handlers like `onclick`.**